Block 1 Hero Preview — Portable Battery vs Generator CA

 Extended Events

-High-risk counties in Butte, Nevada, El Dorado, and Shasta see multi-day events.
+High-risk counties in Butte, Nevada, El Dorado, and Shasta have seen multi-day events.
 Solar recharging keeps battery stations running indefinitely.
 Generators need constant fuel resupply.

 Restoration